btcpayserver/btcpayserver/README.md

 The **Greenfield API** is our brand-new API which is still in development.
 Once complete, it will allow you to run BTCPay Server headlessly.
 The **Legacy API**, is fully compatible with [BitPay's API](https://bitpay.com/api/).
 It has limited features, but allows instant migration from BitPay.

+You can also automate BTCPay Server easily and without coding thanks to our **Zapier integration**.
+Connect BTCPay Server to +4400 other apps like Google Sheets, Forms, Slack, email services, accounting software, etc or make BTCPay Server do tasks automatically by simply connecting trigger and action blocks.
+[Learn more about BTCPay Server on Zapier.](https://zapier.com/apps/btcpay-server/integrations) or check out the source code, request features and report issues at https://github.com/btcpayserver/zapier

 ## 💚 Community

 Our community is the ❤️ of the project.
 To chat with other community members in real-time, join our [Mattermost chat](https://chat.btcpayserver.org).
 We're also on [GitHub discussions](https://github.com/btcpayserver/btcpayserver/discussions).